Life As a Home Health Aide

 - Accompany clients to doctors' offices or on other trips outside the home, providing transportation, assistance, and companionship.

-When polled, Home Health Aides say the following skills are most frequently used in their jobs:
+These are the skills Home Health Aides say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.